citta-lab/webpack/README.md

 You can refer the final complete [webpack.config.js](https://github.com/citta-lab/webpack/blob/master/final_files/webpack.config.js) file and/or [package.json](https://github.com/citta-lab/webpack/blob/master/final_files/package.json) from here.

+>> If the functionality is not defined in ES6 then we cannot use babel to transpile to ES5 format, in these situations we need to use polyfill

 ### Installation

 We will be installing 3 main npm packages to have `webpack` work smoothly with node based projects.